Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection/README.md

                      80: 'cyclist',
                      }

-Note that There might be a few special cases where the px py values exceed the provided limit and you may just wanna ignore them or do the clipping.
+Note that There might be a few special cases where the px, py values exceed the provided limit and you may just wanna ignore them or do the clipping.
 ## Dataset Tools

 ### Software Requirement and Installation